 TRAINS - Auto-Magical Experiment Manager & Version Control for AI

-Auto-Magical Experiment Manager & Version Control for AI
+Auto-Magical Experiment Manager, Version Control and ML-Ops for AI

 "Because it’s a jungle out there"

 :point_right: Help improve Trains by filling our 2-min user survey

 Trains is our solution to a problem we share with countless other researchers and developers in the machine learning/deep learning universe: Training production-grade deep learning models is a glorious but messy process.
 Trains tracks and controls the process by associating code version control, research projects, performance metrics, and model provenance.

 We designed Trains specifically to require effortless integration so that teams can preserve their existing methods and practices.
 Use it on a daily basis to boost collaboration and visibility, or use it to automatically collect your experimentation logs, outputs, and data to one centralized server.